mobasshirCode/simple-calculator/README.md

 # Simple Calculator
-This is a non scientific simple calculator made with the help of HTML , CSS and Vanilla JS.
+This is a non scientific simple calculator made with the help of HTML , CSS and Vanilla Js.
 <br> <br>
 Homepage:
 <br> <br>